lukhamm/sharpo/README.rst

 Installation
 ------------

-Once you have installed the required packeges, get a copy of sharpo either with git or using a zip archive.
+Once you have installed the required packages, get a copy of sharpo either with git or using a zip archive.

   * Using git: